 Alternative Pain Management Therapies - Minnesota Medicaid Benefit Coverage.
 This grid may assist clinicians in determining therapy options that may be covered and therapy options not covered by Medicaid in Minnesota.
-(3-page pdf)
+(4-page pdf)

-Webinar: Alternatives to Opioids - Meeting the Challenges of Opioids and Pain.
+Alternatives to Opioids.
 January 14, 2019.
 While prescription opioid pain medication can be effective for treating certain types of pain, there are other options available that can address pain as well.
 For many conditions and injuries, experiencing pain is a normal part of the healing process, and finding ways to manage pain without reliance on opioids is important.
 This webinar provides an overview of therapies that are commonly used as an alternative to opioid medications.
 Understanding what options may be available to treat pain can help professionals support patients and clients through their healing journey.
 Speaker is Isaac Marsolek, MD.
 (61-minute webinar), slides (23-page PDF)

-Webinar: Meeting the Challenges of Opioids and PAIN.
+Meeting the Challenges of Opioids and PAIN.
 June 21, 2018.
 Brad Johnson, MD, medical director, South Country Health Alliance, and Patty Graham, senior quality consultant, HealthPartners, introduced two new resources to help address the surge in opioid use and misuse in clinical practice: Minnesota Opioid Prescribing Guidelines and the Provider Toolkit.
-(53-minute webinar)
+(53-minute webinar), slides (16-page PDF)